Medicare and home health care — what qualifies and what doesn't

 Getting Home Health Care Approved and Paid

 The doctor places an order for home health care.
-Medicare requires a specific order.
-The order must specify the type of services needed (nursing, physical therapy, occupational therapy, speech therapy) and the frequency and duration.
+Medicare requires a specific order that must specify the type of services needed (nursing, physical therapy, occupational therapy, speech therapy) and the frequency and duration.

 A home health agency then evaluates your parent.
-The agency's nurse assesses whether your parent meets Medicare criteria for home health care.
-The agency determines if your parent is truly homebound and if the services are medically necessary.
+The agency's nurse assesses whether your parent meets Medicare criteria for home health care and determines if your parent is truly homebound and if the services are medically necessary.

 If the agency and your parent's doctor agree, the care is authorized.
 Medicare covers 100 percent of approved home health services after your parent's Part B deductible is met.
 There are no copays for home health services themselves, though your parent still pays for medications, medical equipment, and other out-of-pocket costs.